top of page

 3. Users can view classes and their locations on a map by entering their school's name to find specific rooms and buildings

-Before pushing pixels, I sketched out some of the screens I thought the app should include.
+I sketched out some of the screens I thought the app should include based on the envisioned features.
 I looked through Google Classroom and Lyft and their visual styles and UI components and thought about how the micro-interactions could be combined in this new app.
 I wanted to use the 'class' panels from Classroom and the central map function from Lyft, so I created a 'Classes' card that users would swipe up on when choosing a destination.

 After choosing a class, users would be directed to a thorough map of the campus, including buildings and room numbers, and view assignments.
 If there is a group project, they could select which group member will be driving and schedule with others through this app.
 I eventually decided against this feature though, as it might not be frequently useful enough to be necessary.